GhislottiGianluca/Prim-Graph-Algorithms-MST/Prolog/README.md

 * function(). --> return.
 * \n = from this character onwards will be printed on a new line.
 * / = from this character onwards is another output.
-* * (nei return) = indicates a piece of data that makes up the output but which we do not have in the specification.
+* '* (within the return) = indicates a piece of data that makes up the output but which we do not have in the specification.
-* ..... (all'interno del return) = indicates a possible output continuum.
+* ..... (within the return) = indicates a possible output continuum.

 ## Functions